yasuhiroinoue/Gemini_Discordbot_VertexAI/README.md

 ```

 ### 2. Reset Conversation History (Within Discord)
-Want to give the bot a fresh start?
+Want to start a fresh conversation?
 Send this command in a Discord channel where the bot is active:
 ```
 reset
 ```